jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.7 ElevPercentile

-Calculates the elevation percentile raster from a DEM.
+Calculates the elevation percentile raster from a DEM..

 *Parameters*: